secretstartups/handbook/job-families/marketing/corporate-communications-manager/index.html.md

 #### Requirements
 * 5+ years experience in an executive communications role.
-* Experience running public relations, communications or marketing efforts at an enterprise technology company.
+* Experience running public relations, communications or marketing efforts at an enterprise company.
 * Experience in enterprise software and/or open source.
 * Creative, thoughtful and passionate about storytelling.
 * Outstanding written and verbal communications skills.